Skip to content

 Automatically assigned names

 When a System is enrolled, it is assigned a short, unique, System ID.
-This System ID is displayed in the System's detail view in the portal, in the Windows tray application, and when you run enclave status from the command line.
+This System ID is displayed in the System's detail view in the portal, in the Windows desktop app, and when you run enclave status from the command line.

 All systems are automatically assigned a name based on their System ID, {systemId}.id.enclave.
 So, as an example, if a system has the id 488Q, it will always have the DNS name 488q.id.enclave.